khaled-aldasouki/whatsapp_spammer/README.md

 ## DOWNLOAD
 Please download the latest release, inside should be the <b>whatsapp_spammer.exe</b> application

+## PREPARATION
+Please make sure you are logged into your whatsapp account on your preferred browser before running the tool
 ## USAGE

 1. Run the <b>whatsapp_spammer.exe</b> application